cforbin/aws-ml-certification/sybex/05_Data_Collection.md

 - Both Redshift and RDS store tabular data.

+## STREAMING DATA COLLECTION

+# SUMMARY

+In this chapter, we covered:
+- terminology for data in general
+- terminology specific to machine learning
+- AWS data repositories and their end uses
+- AWS tools for bringing data into AWS and then into S3 for ML.
+- 2 data collection patterns:
+  - batch
+  - streaming

+# RECOMMENDED

 *We recommend that you go over the FAQs for AWS Data Pipeline, AWS Glue, and AWS DMS prior to taking the test.*